Gamatek/djs-invite-tracker/README.md

 # 📧 DiscordJS invite tracker

 Find the invitation that was used when a member joins a server.
+⚠️ It only works with discord.js v13!
+You can also modify it to work with v12 or v14 etc...

 Inspired by the project [discord-invites-tracker](https://github.com/Androz2091/discord-invites-tracker), I coded an *invite tracker* more simply.